 Only next-generation deep packet inspection software meets future network challenges

 The massive increase in internet traffic and expanding technologies, such as cloud computing, the internet of things, the move to 5G and increased encryption, are challenging network connectivity and security.
 Deep packet inspection (DPI) is a key technology to master these challenges delivering the networks of today what they need most - intelligence.
-Deep packet inspection software enables monitoring network and application traffic at the packet level.
+Deep packet inspection enables monitoring of network and application traffic at the packet level.
 In recent years, deep packet inspection tools have evolved from offering basic signature-based security mechanisms to advanced behavioral and statistical analysis tools delivering full visibility of IP-based network traffic.

 With continuously evolving network protocols and applications, increasing network traffic and fast-evolving advanced threats, up-to-date deep packet inspection software is vital for classifying network traffic reliably to ensure efficient network operation and the highest security.
-Application awareness is key to disclosing performance bottlenecks and providing data usage insights in order to improve network performance, security and to optimize policies.
+Application classification is key to disclosing performance bottlenecks and providing data usage insights in order to improve network performance, security and to optimize policies.

 Where and why is DPI technology used?

 To meet future service demands, carriers and enterprises are not only enhancing their network infrastructure for greater speed and quality of service (QoS), but also looking for tools to manage their data flows more intelligently.
-Deep packet inspection software can look for protocol non-compliance, spam, viruses, intrusions, or other defined criteria to decide whether the packet may pass or needs to be routed to a different destination.
+Built-in deep packet inspection software can look for protocol non-compliance, spam, viruses, intrusions, or other defined criteria to decide whether the packet may pass or needs to be routed to a different destination.

 OEM IP network monitoring and analytics by ipoque